ave-llan/music-machine/api.md

 **Kind**: static property of <code>[MusicMachine](#MusicMachine)</code>
 <a name="maxLength"></a>
 ## maxLength(max) ⇒ <code>[filter](#filter)</code>
-returns a filter that restricts the maximum length of the construction
+filter generator that returns a filter which restricts the maximum
+                            length of the construction

 **Kind**: global function
 **Returns**: <code>[filter](#filter)</code> - a filter that limits the length of the construction